XimeraProject/editorialReview/reviewForm.md

 of Ximera products, be they worksheets, courses, or textbooks, etc, in both online and PDF formats.

+## Type of Content

+Describe this type of Ximera content, that is, is it: an online textbook?
+A PDF textbook?
+A set of PDF worksheets?
+A set of online worksheets?
+A practice exam? etc.

 ## Usability

 The online experience is often primarly the student experience.